AYUSHDUBEY24/website/README.md

  ## 🧬 Future Scope

  List improvements, extensions, or follow-up features:

- - 📈 More integrations
- - 🛡️ Security enhancements
- - 🌐 Localization / broader accessibility
+ improvements: to add image, video and audio as inputs.
+All provide users real time news or news related to the summary.

  ---

  ## 📎 Resources / Credits

- - APIs or datasets used
+ - APIs or datasets used - Groq Api
- - Open source libraries or tools referenced
- - Acknowledgements

  ---

  ## 🏁 Final Words

- Share your hackathon journey — challenges, learnings, fun moments, or shout-outs!
+ being first years and making such project was literally fun.
+We got to learn so much and had to solve many problems.
+The idea was also interesting enough to keep us engaged in developing new years.
+We enjoyed making and experimenting new things.
+Many times we faced our server not responding or the request failed msg.
+It was like error 404 has become our friend for sometime lol. but we reolved this issue on our own.
+ Thanks to the hackathon that we were able to push our boundaries!